D. B. Cooper: Lynn Cooper

-Barbara Dayton

-Barbara Dayton (1926–2002), a recreational pilot and University of Washington librarian who was named Robert Dayton at birth, served in the U.S. Merchant Marine and then the Army during World War II.
-After discharge, Dayton worked with explosives for construction work and aspired to a professional airline career, but could not obtain a commercial pilot's license.

-Dayton had gender reassignment surgery in 1969, and changed her name to Barbara; she is believed to be the first person to have had this type of surgery in Washington.
-She claimed to have staged the hijacking two years later, presenting as a man, in order to "get back" at the airline industry and the FAA, whose insurmountable rules and conditions had prevented her from becoming an airline pilot.
-Dayton said that the ransom money was hidden in a cistern near Woodburn, Oregon, a suburban area south of Portland.
-She eventually recanted the entire story, ostensibly after learning that hijacking charges could still be brought.
-She also did not match the physical description particularly closely.

 William Gossett

-William Pratt Gossett (1930–2003) was a Marine Corps, Army, and Army Air Forces veteran who had military service in Korea and Vietnam.
+William Pratt Gossett (1930–2003) was a Marine Corps, Army and Army Air Force veteran who had military service in Korea and Vietnam.
 His military experience included jump training and wilderness survival.
 Gossett was known to be obsessed with the Cooper hijacking.
-According to Galen Cook, a lawyer who has collected information related to Gossett for years, he once showed his sons a key to a Vancouver, British Columbia, safe deposit box which, he claimed, contained the long-missing ransom money.
+According to Galen Cook, a lawyer who has collected information related to Gossett for years, he once showed his sons a key to a safe deposit box in Vancouver, British Columbia, which he claimed contained the long-missing ransom money.
 The FBI has no direct evidence implicating Gossett and cannot reliably place him in the Pacific Northwest at the time of the hijacking.
-"There is not one link to the D. B. Cooper case," said Special Agent Carr, "other than the statements [Gossett] made to someone."
+Special Agent Carr said: "There is not one link to the D. B. Cooper case, other than the statements [Gossett] made to someone."